Law firms

 AI for law firms, built around source trust and professional review.

-For firms sorting out matter knowledge, research support, intake, and document workflows, we design AI around citations, permission boundaries, and attorney review, so a reviewer can see why an answer was produced before they rely on it.
+For Philadelphia and Greater Philadelphia firms (Center City litigation and transactional practices, boutiques, and in-house teams) sorting out matter knowledge, research support, intake, and document workflows, we design AI around citations, permission boundaries, and attorney review, so a reviewer can see why an answer was produced before they rely on it.

 Focus